MicrosoftDocs/learn/learn-pr/azure/secure-and-isolate-with-nsg-and-service-endpoints/includes/5-exercise-vnet-service-endpoints.md

 1. The response should include a `mount error` message.
 This connection isn't allowed, because there is no service endpoint for the storage account on the **Applications** subnet.

-1. To connect to your **DataServer** VM, and attempt to mount the Azure file share, run the following command in Cloud Shell:.
+1. To connect to your **DataServer** VM and attempt to mount the Azure file share, run the following command in Cloud Shell:

     ```bash
     ssh -t azureuser@$DATASERVERIP \